safdar1024/Spark/spark-Nust-Project/README.md

 **Programming Language**: Scala v2.11.6

-### About the project
-The project can be loaded in IntelliJ IDEA and the class  _org.anish.spark.etc.ProcessData_ can be directly run.
-This produces all the output.

-### Code File descriptions
-**org.anish.spark.etc.ProcessData.scala** : Main object along with all transformations and aggregations to process data.
-Running this object (tested in local system) should produce all the required results.
+### About the projec Spark training on local system should produce all the required results.
 The input data has the following fields:
 ```
 member_id, name, email, joined, ip_address, posts, bday_day, bday_month, bday_year, members_profile_views, referred_by